 Market Rate Housing Cooperatives

 This is the type of housing cooperative that I live in.
 As stated above, I tell people that I live in a senior citizens community.
 However technically, my market rate housing cooperative is not classified as that.
+Living in a co-op is a great way to ensure I can make payments on my income share agreement that I have.

 My housing cooperative consists of 403 units occupied by senior citizens more or less, and then a single dad with two kids and two Jack Russell Terrier‘s (that’s me)!